atomicpirate/vault/website/source/intro/getting-started/authentication.html.md

 Success!
 Token revoked if it existed.
 ```

-In a previous section, we use the `vault revoke` command.
+In a previous section, we used the `vault revoke` command.
 This command
 is only used for revoking _secrets_.
 For revoking _tokens_, the
 `vault token-revoke` command must be used.